cpearce/arm-go/README.md

 Original code by Chris Pearce, https://github.com/cpearce/arm-go.

-Modified by Nokia into an importable package.
+Modified by Nokia into an importable package and to support custom reader and writer.

 This finds relationships of the form "people who buy X also buy Y", and also determines the strengths (confidence, lift, support) of those